Black Elk Peak

-Black Elk Peak is the highest natural point in the U.S. state of South Dakota and the Midwestern United States.
-It lies in the Black Elk Wilderness area, in southern Pennington County, in the Black Hills National Forest.
+Black Elk Peak, formerly known as Harney Peak, is the highest natural point in the U.S. state of South Dakota and the Midwestern United States.
+It lies in the Black Elk Wilderness area, in southern Pennington County, in the Black Hills.
 The peak lies 3.7 mi west-southwest of Mount Rushmore.
 At 7244 ft, it is the highest summit in the United States east of the Rocky Mountains.
-Though part of the North American Cordillera, it is generally considered to be geologically separate from the Rocky Mountains.
+Though part of the North American Cordillera, the Black Hills are generally considered to be geologically separate from the Rocky Mountains.

 It is also known as Hiŋháŋ Káǧa ('owl-maker' in Lakota) and Heȟáka Sápa ('elk black').

-The U.S. Board on Geographic Names, which has jurisdiction in federal lands, officially changed the mountain's name from Harney Peak to Black Elk Peak on August 11, 2016, honoring Black Elk, the noted Lakota Sioux medicine man for whom the Wilderness Area is named.
+The U.S. Board on Geographic Names, which has jurisdiction in federal lands, officially changed the mountain's name from Harney Peak to Black Elk Peak on August 11, 2016, honoring Black Elk, the noted Lakota Sioux medicine man and Catholic Servant of God for whom the Wilderness Area is named.

 In September 2016, a team of professional surveyors obtained precise GNSS data over the course of two days and found the highest natural rock to be at 7231.32 ft NAVD88 and a nearby secondary peak located approximately 300 feet south of the lookout tower and unofficially named "McGillicuddy's Peak", to be slightly lower at 7229.41 ft NAVD88.
 This is believed to be the only precise survey that has been made to determine the true elevation of this peak.

 The peak's fire lookout tower and the staircase leading to it, as well as a nearby dam and pumphouse, were listed on the National Register of Historic Places in 1983.